santiagoaloi/santiagoaloi/README.md

-# Hi, I'm Santiago 👋 👨‍💻
+# Hi, I'm Santiago 👋👨‍💻

 #### I'm a software engineer specializing in JavaScript (TypeScript), VueJS (NuxtJS), and Web Performance.
-I'm also a Cyber Security Consultant specializing in SOAR, Machine Learning and SIEM.
+In the Cyber Security domain, I navigate the landscapes of SOAR, Machine Learning, and SIEM.

 I enjoy researching and exploring the intricaties of technologies we use on a daily basis; from JavaScript engines to browser internals, web security ,networking, cloud infrastructure, bundlers (very much into Vite) , you name it!